Tharmeem1999/Global_Black_Money_Transactions-PowerBI_Analysis/README.md

 ## Insights

-From the dashboard, the following key insights can be drawn:
+From the Analysis, the following key insights can be drawn:

 ### [1] Risk Scores Indicating Money Laundering Likelihood